It All Starts With An Idea

-Alternatively, if you’re the kind of person who thrives on outside stimulus, find out what’s trending right now in social media.
+Alternatively, if you’re the kind of person who thrives on outside stimulus, find out what’s trending right now on social media.
 The internet is always buzzing with interesting stories, cool art to get inspiration from, scientific discoveries, and of course, drama.
 Just don’t stay in there too long, lest the abyss stare back at you.

 Read writing prompts.
 Like many things on the internet, random writing prompts don’t always have the best ideas, but they can be a quick and easy way to get the creative juices flowing if you’re in a slump.
 There are tons of sites that will provide these prompts.

 Read other stories.
 There’s nothing wrong with drawing inspiration from other works.
-Some if not all of the best stories out there are heavily influenced by the writings of others.
+Some, if not all, of the best stories out there are heavily influenced by the writings of others.
 Just remember to make things your own.
 Are you adding something new to the discussion, or just ripping another story off?
 Remember kids: plagiarism is a no no.

 Write what you know.
 If you’re knowledgeable on a topic, odds are you’ll have a lot you can say about it.
-Use your story as a chance to share your intelligence with your readers or express it in a cool way.
+Use your story as a chance to share your wisdom with your readers in a cool, engaging way.